BearHuddleston/PipelineIQ/README.md

 # PipelineIQ

-A Go and TypeScript application that fetches data from public APIs, processes it, and uses an LLM to generate insights.
+A modern Go and TypeScript full-stack application that fetches data from public APIs, processes it, and leverages LLM technology to generate valuable insights.

 ## Project Overview

-PipelineIQ is a full-stack application that demonstrates a complete data pipeline:
+PipelineIQ is a comprehensive full-stack application that demonstrates a complete data pipeline:

-1. **Data Ingestion**: Concurrently fetches data from multiple external APIs
+1. **Data Ingestion**: Concurrently fetches data from multiple external APIs using Go's powerful concurrency model
-2. **Data Processing**: Combines and transforms the raw data into meaningful insights
+2. **Data Processing**: Combines and transforms the raw data into meaningful insights with efficient processing algorithms
-3. **LLM Analysis**: Uses OpenAI's GPT models to generate human-readable analysis
+3. **LLM Analysis**: Uses advanced language models to generate human-readable analysis and extract key insights
-4. **Interactive Dashboard**: Displays the processed data and insights in a React frontend
+4. **Interactive Dashboard**: Displays the processed data and insights in a modern React frontend with streaming capabilities

 ## Project Structure